kal-J/debezium-mysql-replication/README.md

    This script will:
    - Stop the replication connectors
-   - Import the most recent complete schema with triggers and events (using the latest schema sync)
+   - Import the complete schema with triggers and events
    - Enable the event scheduler
    - Make the destination database ready to be used as the primary database